oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 - **Permissions Required:**
 Curriculum Admin role

-- **Steps to Access:**
+**Steps to Access:**
   1. Log in as a super-admin.
   2. Assign yourself the Curriculum Admin role.
   3. Navigate to /classroom-admin.
   4. Create or edit classrooms and assign topics.

 ![Classroom admin](images/Webpage-Guide/classroomadmin.png)

-### Collection editor page:
+### Collection editor page

 - **Description:**
 This page allows creators to create and edit collections, which are ordered groups of explorations designed to guide learners through a learning path.